 '''

 nodeptr Locargs(x)

 nodeptr x;

 {

-sprintf(strfree,",%d,%d",Col(x),Line(x));
+char buf[25];

+char s;

+sprintf(buf, ",%d,%d", Col(x), Line(x));

+for (s = buf, s != 0, ++s)

+AppChar(lex_sbuf, s);

-return q(putident(strlen(strfree)+1));
+return q(str_install(&lex_sbuf));

 }

 '''

-The C function sprintf() is used to do the formatting, placing the resulting string in the translator's allocation region as mentioned in Section 5.
-The string is installed by putident(); the additional character allows for the fact that such strings are stored as Icon strings, not C strings, and the null character terminating the C string must be included [11].
+The C function sprintf() is used to do the formatting.
+The resulting string is copied into the translator's string buffer as mentioned in Section 5.
+The string is installed by str_install(), which adds '\0' to null-terminate the string.

-11. Conclusions
+10. Conclusions

 The system described here for producing variant translators for Icon has been used successfully to provide support for a number of language variants and tools.
-These include a list scanning facility [12], a animated display of pattern matching [13], An experimental language for manipulating sequences [14, 15], a SNOBOL4-like language with a syntax similar to Icon [4], an Icon program formatter, a tool for monitoring expression evaluation events, and a number of simpler tools.
+These include a list scanning facility [10], a animated display of pattern matching [11], An experimental language for manipulating sequences [12, 13], a SNOBOL4-like language with a syntax similar to Icon [4], an Icon program formatter, a tool for monitoring expression evaluation events, and a number of simpler tools.

 The value of being able to construct a variant translator quickly and easily is best illustrated by the tool for monitoring expression evaluation events.
 This translator copies input to output, inserting calls on procedures that tally expression activations, the production of results, and expression resumptions.
-A similar system was built for Version 2 of Icon [16] and was used to analyze the performance and behavior of generators.
+A similar system was built for Version 2 of Icon [14] and was used to analyze the performance and behavior of generators.
 In that case, the code generator and run-time system were modified extensively.
 This involved weeks of tedious and difficult work that required expert knowledge of the internal structure of the Version 2 system.
 The variant translator for Version 8 was written in a few hours, and required only a knowledge of the format of variant macro specifications and the Icon source language itself.
 The monitoring of expression evaluation events in Version 8 probably would not have been undertaken if it had been necessary to modify the code generator and the run-time system.